Walid-El-Hioul/Walid-El-Hioul/README.md

 ## About Me

-I am a motivated individual with a broad knowledge base in computer systems, networks, and cybersecurity.
-I have built a solid foundation through education, self-learning, and hands-on projects.

-- 🖥️ Software Engineer specializing in Python development
-- 🎓 Computer Systems and Networks Technician at Lissane Eddine Ibn Al khatib
+- 🎓 Computer Systems and Networks Technician
 - 🐧 Linux enthusiast with strong command-line skills
 - 🔍 Passionate about system programming, security, and optimization
 - 🌱 Quick learner with adaptability and effective communication skills